QuickBooks Blog

 Additional factors to consider going forward include changes to ownership interests and previously reported information, as updated reports and corrected reports are due within 30 calendar days.

-Additional resources and information, along with current and ongoing updates, can be found on FinCEN’s BOI website.
+Additional resources and information on how to file, along with current and ongoing updates, can be found on FinCEN’s BOI website.

 QuickBooks has the tools you need to help your business thrive.